 3. NJM Insurance

 Also a mutual company, New Jersey Manufacturers Insurance Company (NJM) boasts in its press releases that it generally beats other insurers’ premiums in the Garden State by 20%, according to N.J. insurance regulators.

-In addition, NJM recently became the first company to receive the J.D.
-Power Personal Auto Claims Certification.
 The newly created certification “recognize[s] brands that provide exceptional claims experience in the automobile, property and small commercial segments.”